 During treatment we use multiple manual modalities to help decrease healing time, and decrease pain.

-- Chiropractic adjustments to restore proper function to joint
+- Chiropractic adjustments are used to restore joint function and decrease pain.

 Self Help Tools